qvolant/apache2-deployer/README.md

 ###################### Job Done  #######################
 ########################################################

 Info!
-Time to add your website into /websites/terageek/public_html Info!
+Time to add your website into /websites/terageek/www Info!
 Time to make terageek.org point to this machine

 ###################### Credits  ########################
 UltimateByte: Main development
-BassSpleen: Idea and initial script
-[OK] We wish you the best!
+Quentin Volant: Idea, initial script and apache itk module fork [OK] We wish you the best!
 ````